 The Ethernet/Hub adapter easily came apart (surprise), separating away from its case, allowing me to determine a suitable mounting location.

+Deciding to mount it near the bottom for both out-of-sight accessibility came with the added bonus of being closer to the Pi.
 To mount the hub, I ran one of the leftover hinge screws through the lower-half of the plastic hub case, right back into the frame.

 All that was left was to cut a portion of the rear cover out to accommodate the area now taken by the hub, and we were good to go.

+And there we go!
 This wraps up a majority of the hardware.
+For now.

 The next post will cover assembly in more detail, along with any issues we should consider before side-mounting onto my server rack.